On a generalization of affinoid varieties: Spectra of locally convex algebras

-\begin{cor} Let $A$ be a Fr\'echet algebra whose topology is not given by a single norm, then $\cM(A)$ is hemicompact but not compact in general.
-This implies, in the case where the spectrum is not compact, that as bornological algebra there is no presentation of a Fr\'echet algebra of the form
+\begin{cor} Let $A$ be a topological multiplicatively convex Fr\'echet algebra whose topology is not given by a single norm, then $\cM(A)$ is hemicompact but not compact.
+So, as bornological algebra there is no presentation of a multiplicatively convex Fr\'echet algebra of the form

-with $A_i$ seminormed algebras, \ie Fr\'echet algebras, in general, are not multiplicatively convex in bornological sense. \begin{proof} The algebras of holomorphic functions on the open polydisks in $\C^n$ are examples of such algebras with non-compact hemicompact spectra.

-Moreover, $\cM(A)$ corresponds to the equivalence classes of continuous characters to complete valued fields and for Fr\'echet algebras the notion of continuity and boundedness of a linear map are equivalent.
-Therefore the notion of bornologial spectrum of a Fr\'echet algebra and the notion of spectrum as locally convex algebra agree set-theoretically and also topologically.
-But we showed that the bornological spectrum of a multiplicatively convex bornological algebra must be compact and depends only on the isomorphism class of the algebra. \end{proof} \end{cor}
+with $A_i$ seminormed algebras: \ie multiplicatively convex Fr\'echet algebras (in the topological sense), in general, are not multiplicatively convex in bornological sense. \end{cor} \begin{proof} The only thing to check is that for Fr\'echet algebras the notion of bornological spectrum and topological spectrum coincide.
+This follows from the fact that Fr\'echet spaces are normal spaces, in the sense of definition \ref{defn:normal_space}, so the boundedness of a character is equivalent to its continuity.
+The corollary is proved using proposition \ref{prop:char_top_spectrum} and proposition \ref{prop:born_spectrum_char} which characterize the bornological spectrum as the equivalence classes of bounded characters and the topological spectrum as the equivalence classes of continuous characters. \end{proof}